rustodon/rustodon/README.md

 To run the application once you have installed all dependencies, you should run either:

 * `cargo run`: Runs just the server
-* `bundle exec foreman start`: Runs the server and additional helper processes
+* `fors start`: Runs the server and additional helper processes

 Rustodon will launch on `http://localhost:8000` by default; this can be overriden by setting [certain environment variables](https://rocket.rs/guide/configuration/#environment-variables).